How to Let Someone Go With Grace, Respect, and Clarity —A Proven 3-Step Framework for Biotech Leaders

 A Note on Composure

-• Breathe.
-It sounds obvious, but slowing your breath helps you stay grounded, steady, and clear-headed.
+Breathe.
+Slowing your breath helps you stay grounded and clear-headed.

-• Listen, but don’t debate.
-The decision has been made, and revisiting it will only prolong confusion or make the moment harder.
-Acknowledge their feelings, but stay focused on the message.
+Listen, but don’t debate.
+The decision has been made.
+Acknowledge their feelings, but don’t revisit the decision.

-• Pause if emotions run high.
-If necessary, create space to reset: “I know this is hard to hear.
+Pause if emotions run high.
+If needed, create space to reset: “I know this is hard to hear.
 Let’s take a moment.”
 (Want to navigate difficult conversations with greater impact?
 Read my post on Strategic Silence).

-A Note on Tone: Avoid centering yourself in the conversation with phrases like, “This is really hard for me.”
-While it may feel hard for you, this moment is about them—and losing a job is far harder than communicating the decision.
-Focus on delivering the message with clarity and respect.
+Avoid centering yourself with phrases like, “This is really hard for me.”
+It might be true, but this moment isn’t about you—and losing a job is far harder than delivering the news.
+Stay focused on what they need to hear.

 Wrap-Up